Skip to main content

 Mercado Victoria

 A covered food market with multiple stalls.
 Grab a stool, order from different vendors, watch the world go by.
-Perfect for solo lunches: no waitstaff pressure, no table-for-one awkwardness.
+Solo lunches work well here: no waitstaff pressure, no table-for-one choreography.

 Casa Pepe de la Judería